agentrickard/domain/README.txt

   Allows the admin to decide if content searches should be run across all affiliates or just the currently active domain.

+  -- Search Engine Optimization
+  There is a risk with these modules that your site could be penalized by search engines such as Google for having duplicate content.
+This setting controls the behavior of URLs written for nodes on your affiliated sites.

+    - If SEO settings are turned on, all node links are rewritten as absolute URLs.
+    - If assigned to 'all affiliates' the node link goes to the root domain.
+    - If assigned to a single affiliate, the node link goes to that affiliate.
+    - If assigned to multiple affiliates, the node link goes to the first matching domain.

   -- Sorting Domain Lists
   Both the Domain Switcher block and the Domain Nav module provide an end-user visible list of domains.
 The domain sorting settings control how